RetroReversing/retroReversing/pages/psp/PSPSymbols.md

 editlink: /psp/PSPSymbols.md
 ---

-The Sony Playstation portable used encrypted executables known as `eboot.bin`, these are basically just an encrypted ELF file and it is possible to decrypt them with the correct tools.
+The Sony Playstation portable used encrypted executables known as `EBOOT.BIN`, these are basically just an encrypted ELF file and it is possible to decrypt them with the correct tools.
+Some games also ship with unencrypted executables in `BOOT.BIN`

-I have never seen a PSP executable that contains the debug symbols inside the elf (eboot) itself, all the games with debug symbols we have come across have been using external .sym and .map files to store the debug information.

 ---
 # Types of PSP Symbol files